 The Downtown Palo Alto Net Zero Energy Initiative, initiated by the Clean Coalition, aims to achieve net zero energy for at least 100 existing commercial buildings in downtown Palo Alto by yearend 2017.
 Additionally, the Clean Coalition leads the process to bring solar projects to five City-owned parking structures.

 Establishing renewable energy programs

-The Clean Coalition works with utilities to establish feed-in tariff (FIT) programs, such as the Northern Indiana Public Service Company’s FIT 2.0 and Sonoma Clean Power’s ProFIT program.
+The Clean Coalition works with utilities to establish FIT programs, such as the Northern Indiana Public Service Company’s FIT 2.0 and Sonoma Clean Power’s ProFIT program.
 We also help in the successful passage of the U.S. Virgin Islands’ Feed-In Tariff Act.

 Proactive planning for solar, storage, and other clean energy technologies under AB 327

 The Clean Coalition offers recommendations on implementing the Distribution Resources Planning requirement of California’s Assembly Bill 327 (AB 327), which includes a grid planning methodology shaped by the Clean Coalition for determining the optimal locations of distributed energy resources.

 Advanced inverters are an effective tool for regulating voltage and enabling greater amounts of local renewable energy.
 The CPUC’s Rule 21 adopts numerous advanced inverter standards recommended by the Clean Coalition and makes California the first state in the country to require the use of advanced inverters with distributed generation.